-Friends of the Winooski River has been collecting samples primarily in the capital area and the Winooski River headwaters -- you can read technical reports on these efforts, on the right side of this page.
+Friends of the Winooski River collects samples primarily in the capital area (Montpelier, Barre, Waterbury, Stowe) and the Winooski River headwaters (Cabot, Marshfield, Plainfield).
+You can find technical reports from these efforts on the right side of this page.
+Monitoring sites are on a 3-year cycle and can either be re-nominated for further sampling if necessary, or “retired” if the data shows there are no specific concerns.

 Friends of the Mad River coordinates the Mad River Watch program, collecting data on swimming holes throughout their subwatershed of the Winooski: click here to learn more.